Chart Color Schemes

 Caloundra West - Baringa is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Caloundra West - Baringa, as per the latest Census, 86.0% of dwellings were houses while 13.9% comprised semi-detached homes, apartments, and other dwellings.
-In contrast, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
+Caloundra West - Baringa's dwellings, as per the latest Census, consisted of 86.0% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
 Home ownership in Caloundra West - Baringa stood at 22.1%, with mortgaged dwellings at 44.4% and rented ones at 33.5%.
-The median monthly mortgage repayment was $1,891, lower than Non-Metro Qld's average of $1,950.
+The median monthly mortgage repayment was $1,891, below Non-Metro Qld's average of $1,950.
 The median weekly rent was $480, higher than Non-Metro Qld's figure of $450.
-Nationally, Caloundra West - Baringa's mortgage repayments were slightly higher at $1,891 compared to the Australian average of $1,863, while rents were substantially higher at $480 versus the national figure of $375.
+Nationally, Caloundra West - Baringa's mortgage repayments were higher at $1,863, and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing